igorkulman/coding-journal/content/post/2017-09-21-fixing-black-artifact-changing-large-tiles-mode.md

 One of the new features of iOS 11 is the ability to display large headers in the navigation bar by setting the `prefersLargeTitles` property to `true`.
 You can set it for the whole app (using the [`UIAppearance`](https://developer.apple.com/documentation/uikit/uiappearance) for example) or differently for each view controller.

 But there is a problem.
-If you navigate from a view controller with large tiles enabled to a view controller with large tiles disabled, you will see a black artifact under the change animation:
+If you navigate from a view controller with large titles enabled to a view controller with large titles disabled, you will see a black artifact under the change animation:

 {{% img-responsive "/images/blackartifact.gif" %}}